 Coping With Hearing Loss

-Most causes of hearing loss in older people can be categorized into two main groups:
+Most causes of hearing loss in older people can be categorized into 2 general groups:

 - Conductive hearing loss